Bombs kill 9, wound at least 70 in Thai Muslim south

 In Pattani province, a small bomb exploded in a food shop, slightly injuring a police officer, police said.

-In a separate incident, an explosion caused a fire at Lee Gardens Plaza hotel in Hat Yai district in Songkhla province.

-Some local officials attributed the explosion to a gas leak in an underground food shop but Thai media reported others as saying it could have been a bomb.
+In a separate incident, there was an explosion at Lee Gardens Plaza hotel in Hat Yai district in Songkhla province, but local officials attributed that to a gas leak in an underground food shop.

-More than 300 people were hurt, most of them suffering from smoke inhalation.
-Channel 9 television reported five people had been killed.
+More than 300 people were hurt, most of them suffering from smoke inhalation, but no deaths were reported.

 More than 5,000 people have been killed since a shadowy, decades-old separatist rebellion resurfaced in January 2004 in Muslim-dominated Yala, Pattani and Narathiwat provinces.